Tokyo Table Trip

 By all means, give it a look before visiting a sushi restaurant!

-about 6 years ago 1534133981
+over 6 years ago 1534133981

 Icon thumbup c50a5e69a172939d8f181c07defd87a40f8b5ea08aa95e4f5248647e539d2f91 Like!